AdaCore/spark2014/docs/develguide/translation_why3.rst

 Access Objects
 ^^^^^^^^^^^^^^
-Access objects are made of three parts: a boolean flag to encode whether the access is null, the address of the object, and the value designated by the access.
-Whereas the designated value is mutable as soon as the access object is not entirely constant, the ``is_null`` flag and the address can be constant.
+Access objects are made of two parts: a boolean flag to encode whether the access is null and the value designated by the access.
+Whereas the designated value is mutable as soon as the access object is not entirely constant, the ``is_null`` flag can be constant.
 It happens when we are declaring a constant of an access-to-variable type which is not a private type (those objects are not constant in Why as the value they designate can be modified).
 Thus, it may be interesting to split access objects so that preservation of constant parts can come for free.
-Like for records, we have not introduced a type of kind EW_Split for access types, and access expressions which are not objects are never in split form.
+Like for records, we have not introduced a type of kind ``EW_Split`` for access types, and access expressions which are not objects are never in split form.

 Constants of an access-to-constant type are in closed form.
 They are translated as a single uninterpreted logic function of the corresponding abstract access type with no parameters.

-For other access objects, three declarations are produced: one for the boolean ``is_null`` flag, one for the address, and one for the designated value.
-The latter is always a reference, whereas the other two can be constants or variables depending on whether the Ada access object is mutable or not.
+For other access objects, two declarations are produced: one for the boolean ``is_null`` flag and one for the designated value.
+The latter is always a reference, whereas the former can be a constant or a variable depending on whether the Ada access object is mutable or not.

 As an example, let us consider the following Ada access constant: